xrsrke/pipegoose/README.md

 **Appreciation**

 Big thanks to 🤗 [Hugging Face](https://huggingface.co/) for sponsoring this project with 8x A100 GPUs for testing!
+And [https://twitter.com/zach_schrier](Zach Schrier) for monthly twitch donations